Better sleep: tips and advice for a restful night's sleep

 Stress causes sleep problems for 54% of French people in the short term, and for 70% in the long term(Opinion way survey).
 So it's vital to find a way to deal with professional pressure and personal problems, and get a better night's sleep.
 To relieve stress and pressure, a number of relaxation techniques are available:

-• Soft, soothing music slows the heart rate and lowers blood pressure.
+- Soft, soothing music slows the heart rate and reduces blood pressure.
 It stimulates the production of dopamine, a happy hormone associated with pleasure and relaxation.

 SPART helps your employees get a better night's sleep by encouraging them to take part in physical and sporting activities.